bsc-pm/nanos6/README.md

 ### Tracing a Nanos6 application with CTF (Experimental)

-To generate a CTF trace, run the application with the `loader.variant` config set to `ctf`.
+To generate a CTF trace, run the application with the `version.instrument` config set to `ctf`.

 A directory named `trace_<binary_name>_<pid>` will be created at the current working directory at the end of the execution.
 To visualize this trace, it needs to be converted to Paraver format first.